 For the orzo:

-- Cook according to the package directions, usually this is 9 minutes at a full boil.
+- Cook according to the package directions, usually this is 9 minutes in boiling water.

-- At the last minute of cooking time, add the asparagus to the pot with the orzo, cook for one minute, then drain and immediately rinse the hot orzo and asparagus with cold water.
+- At the last minute of cooking time, add the asparagus to the pot while the orzo cooks for one minute, then drain and immediately rinse the hot orzo and asparagus with cold water.

 - Add to a large bowl and carry on!